Brother SE400 Sewing and Embroidery Machine Review

 All computerized models I’ve tried have this same issue, but it’s expected with an LCD display.

-While this is a cheap embroidery machine, it is the best computerized, embroidery machine combination available.
+While this is an inexpensive embroidery machine, it is the best sewing machine and embroidery combo machine available.
 The Brother SE400 comes with all of the advanced features needed for complex projects while being easy for beginners to learn and master.
+If you love the idea of a machine that can sew, embroider and monogram all in one, then you will be very happy with this machine.

 If you are interested in a new quilting machine, please check out this article where we review some of our favorites.